streptomyces/ripper/README.md

 # Description of RiPPER workflow

-A bash script (ripper_run.sh, further details below) runs a series of scripts to provide a full RiPPER analysis.
+A bash script (nopep.sh, further details below) runs a series of scripts to provide a full RiPPER analysis.
 This uses analysis settings defined in an associated configuration file (local.conf).
 Where relevant, variables defined in local.conf are described below.